chalticaX/Conformity-studios/README.md

 What we do.

 1. Design
+---

-our design practice offers a full range of services including brand strategy,interaction and music production and photography.
+* our design practice offers a full range of services including brand strategy,interaction and music production and photography.

 2. Development
+---

-We wish to grow to inter-nationaly and give a chance to the young generation to work with us.
+*We wish to grow to inter-nationaly and give a chance to the young generation to work with us.

 3. Product management
+---

-Here we take the basis of team-work seriously and work together to make the best you can have as our client.
+*Here we take the basis of team-work seriously and work together to make the best you can have as our client.

-# **It is allowed to clone or make copies of this project feel free to work and better it.**
+### **It is allowed to clone or make copies of this project feel free to work and better it.**

 Contacts.